 PlusRV Member benefits as relating to service for Recreational Vehicles is only available in Northern California, Nevada and Utah.
 To the extent that a PlusRV Member requests Recreational Vehicle services from outside of these areas and such Recreational Vehicle services are not available, AAA will reimburse such PlusRV Member for covered services at the current commercial rate for the region.

 In addition to the vehicles specified for AAA Classic and Plus Members, Premier Members are also eligible for the following:

 Recreational Vehicles (as defined above) are eligible for lockout/locksmith, fuel delivery, battery, tire change, winching/extrication services, and 1 tow up to 200 miles with remaining 3 tows up to 100 miles per incident.

-Empty horse and livestock trailers, boat and jet ski trailers, and ATV and snowmobile trailers are eligible for tire change, winching/extrication services and towing up to 100 miles per incident.
+Horse and livestock trailers, boat and jet ski trailers, and ATV and snowmobile trailers are eligible for tire change, winching/extrication services and towing.

 Livestock trailers are eligible for air in tire, lockout/locksmith services.